Patrosi73/discord-youtubelive-clipping-bot/README.md

 # Discord YouTube Live Clipping Bot

 A simple Discord clipping bot for YouTube livestreams.
-Right now it uploads to the CDN (which means it has a 25MB limit - I'm hoping to add some system to upload it somewhere else in the future! or maybe even compression... who knows)
+The clip is uploaded to the Discord CDN (and if it doesn't fit under 25MB, it's compressed and then uploaded. rclone uploads are planned)

 # Demo